J.D. Williams Library

 In order for a tutoring appointment to be effective, we ask students to prepare for it.
 Accordingly, the following steps might be necessary for an efficient tutoring session:

-Please note that the tutor may help you in understanding the material, but don't expect s/he will do your homework, work on your assignment, or help you with your take-home exam!
-Please read more about the UM Honor Code here.
+Please note that the tutor may help you in understanding the material, but don't expect that this means doing your homework, working on your assignment, or helping with your take-home exam!
+Engagements with the tutor are subject to the Student Academic Conduct and Discipline Policy.

 "Learning without thought is labor lost; thought without learning is perilous."